ESC

 fish, forests, gold, bauxite, phosphates, lead, zinc, nickel

-most of the population lives along the coastal regions; about one in five live in urban areas, and of these some two-thirds reside in Honiara, the largest town and chief port
+most of the population lives along the coastal regions; about one in five live in urban areas, and of these about two thirds reside in Honiara, the largest town and chief port

 mostly rugged mountains with some low coral atolls